luosuohu/product/README.md

 ### Support or Contact

-Having trouble with CoolDiary?
+Having trouble with  ShadowRocket - Wingy ?
 Contacl zhou709051luo3017@163.com  and we’ll help you sort it out.